forestryio/forestry.io/hugo/content/_index.md

   branch_name: master
 hero:
   headline: A static CMS that **commits**
-  textline: Sync your Jekyll or Hugo site.
-Your editors will love it and won’t realize
+  textline: Sync your Jekyll, Hugo or Vuepress site.
+Your editors will love it and
-    they’re making commits.
+    won’t realize they’re making commits.
   ctas:
   - permalink: https://app.forestry.io/signup
     textline: Import Your Site Now